jon-cbar/technologies/virt-manager.md

 ### [Virtual Machine Manager](/virt-manager.md)

 > The virt-manager application is a desktop user interface for managing virtual machines through libvirt.
-It primarily targets KVM VMs, but also manages Xen and LXC (linux containers).
+It primarily targets KVM VMs, but also manages Xen and LXC (linux containers)[1].
-> -- <cite>virt-manager Website[1]</cite>

 ### Install